Low Carb Chocolate Chip Cookies

 - Preheat the oven to 170 C/338 F Fan forced and line 2 large baking trays with baking paper

 - Melt the butter and mix in the Erythritol and the vanilla extract.
+Allow to cool.

 - Depending on the size of the cookies you want, use a teaspoon or tablespoon and create balls out of the cookie dough.
 Roll into firm balls and squash the balls down into a cookie shape onto the baking paper.
 Use your hands to shape the edges so they are neater.
-Note that these won't spread very much so can be reasonably close together.

 - Bake for 10-14 minutes or until cookies have browned slightly and are cooked through.
 You may need to rotate or turn the tray if the cookies aren't cooking evenly.
 Bake for less time for a softer cookie and more time for a crisper cookie.